McLean Park

 This cricket ground was initially named Sir Donald McLean Park, hosts rugby union as well as cricket, with the ground primarily used for One Day Internationals rather than Tests these days.

-McLean Park became the sixth venue in New Zealand to host a T20 international when it held a match in the format for the first time in January 2017, when New Zealand took on Bangladesh.
+McLean Park became the sixth venue in New Zealand to host a T20 international when it held a match in January 2017, when New Zealand took on Bangladesh.

 Napier hosts domestic T20 matches in the Super Smash, with the Central Stags its home side.
 Our OCB guide includes everything you need to know including the McLean Park pitch report, so read on to learn more.